logicalmechanism/distributed_representation/README.md

 ./04_petitionDAO.sh
 ```

-The data update is verified by a member of the multsig and is submitted
+The data update is verified by a member of the multsig and is submitted.